aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/70-advanced-topics/100-pipelines/5000-test-actions.md

 Now we have our application deployed, but no CD pipeline is complete without tests!

 Let's start with a simple test to ping our endpoints to see if they are alive.
-Return to `PipelineStack.java` and add the following:
+Return to `WorkshopPipelineStack.java` and add the following:

 {{<highlight java "hl_lines=12 29-45">}}
 package com.myorg;